rob10campbell/hoomd4.2.1-mod/README.md

 # hoomd4.2.1-mod

-This repository contains the modified version of HOOMD-blue v4.2 used for colloid simulations in the PRO-CF group.
+This repository contains the modified version of HOOMD-blue v4.2 used for colloid simulations in the Rheoinformatic group.
 It also includes:
 * [Installation instructions](/README.md#installation)
 * [Background Reading](/background-reading) about how these simulations work
 * [Example scripts](/scripts) for installing and running simulations on an HPC research cluster